sharad-vm/d3-sandbox/README.md

 >The animation and the idea of a scroll on the right side look good.
 However, the information provided in the visual is minimal.
 >This could be improved.
 Zoom on the map is not smooth.
 It does not work correctly sometimes.

+##### Changes after Feedback 1

+I made a lot of changes after the first feedback.
+* Added a lot more information and buttons to navigate to different views to the scroll on the right
+* Added year to the header scroll
+* Added a 'strike' effect to the animation
+* Added a Skip Intro button to skip the animation

 ##### Feedback 2

 [Second Iteration](http://bl.ocks.org/sharad-vm/dbe6ab9546c5acf2e0ab42b687da03ff)